Shadow of the Vine: Production

-The original play by Beverly Nichols was based on Nichols' personal struggles in coming to terms with his father's alcoholism.
+The original play by Beverley Nichols was based on Nichols' personal struggles in coming to terms with his father's alcoholism.
 The play had been performed on Australian stages and adapted for Australian radio.

 It was one of four productions Cotes made in Australia in 1961 for HSV-7, the others being Long Distance, Suspect, and Candida.
 The first production shot was Long Distance which was filmed on 18 May 1961.
 Shadow of the Vine was the second play produced by Cotes.
 It ran for 90 minutes.
 The show was recorded live on 8 June 1961.
 Cotes made Candida then announced that his production operation was being wound up due to the credit freeze.
 He made one more production, Suspect, before leaving Australia.
 Cotes said he read 100 plays by Australian writers and considered making 2, both by Alan Seymour, but neither was made.
 Long Distance had been screened while Cotes was in Australia but the other three were not shown until 1962, by which time he had left the country.